seapath/build_debian_iso/README.md

 ```

 from the directory where you want the .iso file stored.
+Note that this iso is only to be used on UEFI systems.
+Legacy BIOS is not supported on SEAPATH.

 However please checkout the Customization section first.
 There are some things that must be done before building.